 Frist Art Museum

 The Frist's YouTube Channel has archives of lectures, instructional videos, short features, and the entire performance of Nick Cave: Feat.
 Nashville, which took place at the Schermerhorn Symphony Center.
 J.M.W.
-Turner: Quest for the Sublime is an exhibit that opened in February for which they have lecture with the Tate curator, activity & video, artist introduction for students and kids.
+Turner: Quest for the Sublime is an exhibit that opened in February for which they have a lecture with the Tate curator, activity & video, artist introduction for students and kids.

 Grand Ole Opry

-Given that country music fans can’t come see the show in Nashville, with the help of the Opry’s very own television and video network Circle, they are bringing the Opry show to the world starting at 8/7c Saturdays online and in select local markets.
+Given that country music fans can’t come to see the show in Nashville, with the help of the Opry’s very own television and video network Circle, they are bringing the Opry show to the world starting at 8/7c Saturdays online and in select local markets.